Drug & Alcohol Rehab Services for Addicts with HIV/AIDS in the U.S.

 Substance abuse increases the risk of contracting HIV/AIDS, and 10% of HIV cases annually can be attributed to injection drugs.
 HIV/AIDS can be contracted through used or shared needles, reduced judgement leading to risky behavior, and more.
 Globally, 13 million people inject drugs, and around 1.7 million of them are living with HIV.

-Safe injection sites and needle-exchange programs do save lives, but most addicts are not being convinced they need to get help and access to most state funded drug treatment services for persons with HIV/AIDS can be difficult to get.
+Most addicts are not being convinced they need to get help and access to most state funded drug treatment services for persons with HIV/AIDS can be difficult to get.
 Many private drug treatment services that operate across the United States have the capability and the proper nursing staff to ensure a patient’s well-being can be taken care of.
 The rehabilitation process will be a unique experience for each addict, and it is important that the proper help is gotten.
 Many people who are diagnosed with HIV/AIDS are also struggling with other mental-health problems that will also have to be addressed.
-Duel diagnosis programs in the United States often treat patients with an addiction, a mental-health problem, and HIV/AIDS.
+Dual diagnosis programs in the United States often treat patients with an addiction, a mental-health problem, and HIV/AIDS.
 Drug addiction does not have to be a problem that someone has to struggle with all of his or her life.
 With the proper treatment and support, an addict with HIV/AIDS can overcome their addiction and make a full recovery from the problems of substance abuse.

 - Amerigroup Covered Addiction Treatments in the U.S.